Car Insurance 2026: 25 Proven Ways to Save Thousands (Compare Quotes & Rates)

 Telematics & Usage-Based Programs

 The global UBI market is valued at $33.47 billion in 2025 and is projected to reach $122.33 billion by 2034.
 Major programs include Progressive Snapshot, Allstate Drivewise, State Farm Drive Safe & Save (US), and Admiral LittleBox, Aviva Drive (UK).
 Typical savings: 5–30% for safe driving behaviours.
 However, research from the Consumer Federation of America found that most Maryland drivers enrolled in telematics didn’t see savings — and privacy risks are real (insurers can track phone use, braking patterns, and even altitude).
+If you’re considering switching, read this detailed guide on pay per mile car insurance and how to save money in 2026 .
 Use telematics strategically: enrol only if you’re confident in your driving habits.

 Deductible Optimisation Math